 "So the Lord changed His mind about the harm which He said He would do to His people," (Exodus 32:14, NASB).

 Second, we must ask if God was or was not aware of the condition of the hearts of the people of Israel.
 Open theism states that God knows all of the present exhaustively, including the attitudes and thoughts of all people.
 Now, didn't God know the hearts of the people?
 Didn't He know they were ready for idolatry?
-Are we to believe that God didn't know there were going to be a host of Jews who would most certainly fall into idolatry if Moses was up on the mount too long?
+Are we to believe that God didn't know there was going to be a host of Jews who would most certainly fall into idolatry if Moses was up on the mount too long?
 It seems so, yet God allowed them the time necessary to fall into idolatry.
-Moses then ordered the Levites to kill those who opposed God, and about 3,000 fell that day (Exodus 32:28).
-It is interesting to note that in Acts, when Peter preached and the Spirit of God moved on people and they were saved, 3,000 were added that day to the church (Acts 2:41).
-When the Law was given, 3,000 died.
-When the gospel was given, 3,000 were saved.
+Moses then ordered the Levites to kill those who opposed God, and about three-thousand (3,000) fell that day (Exodus 32:28).
+It is interesting to note that in Acts when Peter preached and the Spirit of God moved on people and they were saved, three-thousand (3,000) were added that day to the church (Acts 2:41).
+When the Law was given, three-thousand (3,000) died.
+When the gospel was given, three-thousand (3,000) were saved.